lthben/FEND_webdev_portfolio/README.md

 #Description

-A portfolio website for Loh Jian Hui as part of the Udacity Front End Developer course.
+A sample web development portfolio created as part of Udacity's Front-End Web Developer course.